Johann Vera: Career

-Johann got started as a singer at the age of 9 on the RCN show "Factor X”, where his position as finalist, alongside Camilo and Greeicy, allowed him to access a scholarship to the famous MISI arts academy.

-After moving to the US, he participated on the 2015 Univisión show “La Banda” where he worked with notorious singers such as Ricky Martin, Simon Cowell, Alejandro Sanz and Laura Pausini.
-Even though he was one of the audience’s favorites candidates, he did not win the show.
-But, his position as a finalist, allowed him to grow a fanbase that resulted in Johann having more followers than the show’s official social media accounts.
+Vera got started as a singer at the age of nine on the RCN show Factor X, where his position as finalist, alongside Camilo and Greeicy, allowed him to access a scholarship to the MISI arts academy.
+After moving to the US, he participated on the 2015 Univisión show La Banda where he worked with notorious singers such as Ricky Martin, Simon Cowell, Alejandro Sanz and Laura Pausini.

 In August 2016, he released his first independent single and music video, "Pretty Girl (Tu Canción)".
 The video was mostly recorded in Los Angeles.
 Later in that year, he also released a single called "Tíralo" with the music video being recorded in Bogota, Colombia.In 2017, he released another single, this time with a more sentimental note: "Vuelo a París".
 The music video was recorded in New York City.
-That same year he released “Ojo por Ojo” on the day of his birthday.
+That same year he released "Ojo por Ojo" on his birthday.

-In 2018 he released the song "Nervioso" with adjacent video recorded in Japan.
+In 2018 he released the song "Nervioso" with the adjacent video recorded in Japan.
 That year he also became the first Ecuadorian artist to ever sing on an awards ceremony on the United States by releasing his single "Astronauta" on Univision's Premios Juventud.

 In 2019 he followed up with "Ahogando".
 The music video was directed and produced by Vera himself.
 Being shot in various locations on the Ecuadorian coast, we can see the appearance of 2 notable Ecuadorian celebrities, Nathaly Quiñonez and Michela Pincay.

 On February 13, 2020 he released "Perdón", which was the one chosen for him to sing on the Viña del Mar International Song Festival 2020, The largest Latin American Music Award.
 His performance awarded him a "Gaviota de Plata" (Silver Seagull) award.
 Later that year he released “En Donde Están”.

-On 2021, Johann released “Me Tienes Mal” and “Inevitable”.
+On 2021, Vera released “Me Tienes Mal” and “Inevitable”.
 The latter ended up on Ecuador's top charts for several weeks on that same year.
 Additionally, the music video was recorded alongside her longtime friend Paula Galindo (commonly known as Pautips) on their former school in Colombia.
 That same year, Johann finished up the taping of "Kally's Mashup ¡Un cumpleaños muy Kally!" and “Club 57”.

-On 2022, Johann was inspired to create a new Ecuador inspired FIFA World Cup song that reached top charts on the country.
+On 2022, Vera was inspired to create a new Ecuador inspired FIFA World Cup song that reached top charts on the country.
 “Donde Nací” was adopted by Ecuadorian fans as the unofficial team cheer in this year’s cup.
 The song has been used in thousands of TikTok and Instagram videos including some by influential Ecuadorian figures such as Guillermo Lasso.
 One of the most viral songs of the season.